ThoughtWorksStudios/bobcat/README.md

 # entity literal, with assignment
 let Foo = { name: "foo" }

-# formal declaration will set the entity name, as reported in the output as the `$type` property
+# formal declaration will set the entity name, as reported in the output as the `_type` property
 entity Foo { name: "foo" }
 ```